FluffiLyn/fluffilyn.github.io/docs/GSoC_Relative/Proposal for GSoC 2025 KDE: Implementing libzip in KArchive.md

   * Migration guide for applications using KArchive

 ### Implementation & Deliverables (todo)
-Various refined features will be implemented as follows:

 1. Encapsulate libzip in a new class to provide a clean interface, and implement all existing features in kzip.cpp.
   * (todo)